otvam/pypeec/docs/format.md

 # definition of the voxel structure
 "data_voxelize":
+    # definition of the voxel structure
-    # array with the voxel dimensions (x, y, and z directions)
+    #   - d: array with the voxel dimensions (x, y, and z directions)
+    #   - xyz_min: array with the lower corner coordinates of the voxel structure (x, y, and z directions)
+    #   - xyz_max: array with the upper corner coordinates of the voxel structure (x, y, and z directions)
+    #   - alternatively, the xyz_min/xyz_max can be set to null and the STL coordinates are kept
+    "param":
         "d": [10.0e-3, 10.0e-3, 10.0e-3]

-    # array with the coordinates of the voxel structure center (x, y, and z directions)
-    # alternatively, the coordinates can be set to null and the STL coordinate are kept
-    "c": [0.0, 0.0, 0.0]

-    # array with the corner coordinates of the voxel structure (x, y, and z directions)
-    # alternatively, the dictionary can be set to null and the STL coordinates are kept
-    "bounds":
-        "xyz_min": [-20e-3, -20e-3, -20e-3] # lower corner coordinates
+        "xyz_min": [-20e-3, -20e-3, -20e-3]
-        "xyz_max": [+20e-3, +20e-3, +20e-3] # upper corner coordinates
+        "xyz_max": [+20e-3, +20e-3, +20e-3]

-    # array with the upper corner coordinates of the voxel structure (x, y, and z directions)
-    # alternatively, the coordinates can be set to null and the STL upper corner coordinate are kept
-    "xyz_max": null

     # definition of the STL files of the different domains
     #   - dict with the domain name and the STL files
     #   - required information, the dict cannot be empty